Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 2 Grandad’s Apples N’ SuchHendersonvilleSee on map

-Located on 70 acres, this family-run farm offers more than 200 varieties of apples for purchase.
-You can also pick pumpkins, explore the corn maze, visit farmyard animals (including a llama) and shop at the country store.
+Located on 100 acres, this family-run farm offers more than 20 varieties of apples for purchase.
+You can also pick pumpkins, explore the corn maze, visit barnyard animals, and shop at the country store and bakery.

 3 Hickory Nut Gap Farm